kovaradam/bdt-homework/README.md

 # CTU FEE BDT course homework

-Main notebook is located in `notebook/analyze-traffic.py`
+Main script is a Databricks notebook located in `notebook/analyze-traffic.py`

 > ## 4 - Differences by direction of travel - to and from Prague
 >